Benjamin Williams

 Benjamin Williams (January 1, 1751 – July 20, 1814) was the 11th and 14th Governor of the U.S. state of North Carolina, from 1799 to 1802 and from 1807 to 1808.
 He was the first of two North Carolina Governors since the American Revolution to serve nonconsecutive terms.

 Biography

 Williams was born in Johnston County, North Carolina, in 1751, and became a farmer.
 He married Elizabeth Jones on August 10, 1781; they had one son named Benjamin.
+Williams was a Mason and was a member of St. John's Lodge in New Bern.

 Williams served as a member of the revolutionary convention in Johnston County in 1774; he then served in the North Carolina Provincial Congress and two terms in the Provincial Council.
 In 1775, Williams was appointed to the Second North Carolina Regiment; he served until 1781, was promoted to the rank of colonel, and fought at the Battle of Guilford Courthouse.
 He also served in the Province of North Carolina House of Burgesses in 1775.